Hallucino-Genetics

 Hallucino-Genetics: Live 2004 is the first concert DVD from Primus, released in October 2004.
 The show was filmed on June 26, 2004 at the Aragon Ballroom in Chicago, Illinois, the band's last show of their 2004 tour.
-The performance features the original recording lineup of the band performing two sets, the second of which features the band playing their first studio album Frizzle Fry in its entirety.
+The performance features the original recording lineup of the band performing two sets; the second set features the band playing their first studio album (Frizzle Fry) in its entirety.